-Accused of collusion against the Iranian regime and currently appealing a prison sentence and a ban from filmmaking, Jafar Panahi (a four-time NYFF veteran with films like Offside and Crimson Gold) collaborated with the documentarian Mojtaba Mirtahmasb on a remarkable day-in-the-life chronicle that, as with many great Iranian films, finds a rich middle ground between fiction and reality.
-Shot with a digital camera and an iPhone, the movie is almost entirely confined to the director’s apartment, where he discusses his films and an unrealized script, while the outside world imposes itself through phone calls, television news, a few comic interruptions, and the sound of New Year’s fireworks.
+Accused of collusion against his country’s regime, the great Iranian director Jafar Panahi (a four-time NYFF veteran with films like Offside and Crimson Gold) was arrested in 2010.
+While under house arrest and after being sentenced to a twenty-year filmmaking ban, he collaborated with the documentarian Mojtaba Mirtahmasb on a remarkable day-in-the-life chronicle that, as with many great Iranian films, finds a rich middle ground between fiction and reality.
+Shot with a digital camera and an iPhone—and ultimately smuggled out of Iran in a flash drive hidden in a cake—the movie is almost entirely confined to the director’s apartment, where he discusses his films and an unrealized script, while the outside world imposes itself through phone calls, television news, a few comic interruptions, and the sound of New Year’s fireworks.
 Far more than the modest home movie it initially seems to be, This Is Not a Film is an act of courage and a statement of political and moral conviction: surprising, radical, and enormously moving.

 This Is Not a Film is screening as part of the The Seventh Art Stand, a nationwide screening and discussion series presented by 50+ theaters, museums, and community centers in more than half the states, as an act of cinematic solidarity against Islamophobia.
 The Seventh Art Stand’s Mohammed Naeem will introduce the film and lead a post-screening discussion with Albert Cahn, Legal Director for CAIR-NY.

 In film there are no borders.
 Support the arts.
 Embrace cinema.
 Film Lives Everywhere.